Yazhou-Z/Game_Gold_Mine/README.md

 ## Features

-### Randomly generate maps
+### Read maps

-The program will generate a random map when a ground start, which will make sure
+The program will read a map from the given directory when a ground start, and will make sure the goal can be reached.

 ### print_map